-- Ensure that when an Inclusion Leader is new to the role they achieve a National Award in Special Educational Needs Coordination within three years of their appointment. - Ensure that the National Aware course will meet the outcomes set by The National College for Teaching and Learning and equip the Inclusion Leader to fulfil the duties outlined in the Code, and that the Inclusion Leader has sufficient time to complete the Award. - Ensure that the Inclusion Leader has a role in determining the strategic development of SEN policy and provision in the school, ideally as part of the leadership team. - Ensure that the Inclusion Leader has sufficient time and resources to carry out their role.
+- Ensure that when a SENCO is new to the role they achieve a National Award in Special Educational Needs Coordination within three years of their appointment. - Ensure that the National Award course will meet the outcomes set by The National College for Teaching and Learning and equip the Inclusion Leader to fulfil the duties outlined in the Code, and that the SENCO has sufficient time to complete the Award. - Ensure that the SENCO has a role in determining the strategic development of SEN policy and provision in the school, ideally as part of the leadership team. - Ensure that the SENCO has sufficient time and resources to carry out their role.
 This should include sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within a school.

-Role of Inclusion Leader:
+Role of Inclusion Leader/SENCO:

-- Oversee the day-to-day operation of the school's SEND Policy. - Advise on the graduated approach to providing SEND support. - Coordinate the provision for children with SEND. - Ensure the planning and monitoring of School Support Plans (SSP) is carried out co-productively with the class teacher and the parent, overseen by the Inclusion Leader. - Ensure that SSPs are delivered effectively. - Liaise with the parents of pupils with SEND. - Ensure that parents are kept fully involved in any decisions about their child's needs and the provision they get. - Ensure that the relevant background information about pupils is collected, recorded, updated and disseminated. - Liaise with external agencies, usually as the key point of contact. - Manage the Learning Support Assistants (LSAs). - Advise and support other staff in the school.
+- Oversee the day-to-day operation of the school's SEND Policy. - Advise on the graduated approach to providing SEND support. - Coordinate the provision for children with SEND. - Ensure that all staff use the West Sussex Ordinarily Available Inclusive Practice (OAIP) guide and that teaching staff refer to this first when they are seeking ways to support children in their classes, to ensure they are providing accessible prompts and strategies for inclusive classroom practice and quality first teaching. - Ensure the planning and monitoring of School Support Plans (SSP) is carried out co-productively with the class teacher and the parent, overseen by the Inclusion Leader. - Ensure that SSPs are delivered effectively. - Liaise with the parents of pupils with SEND. - Ensure that parents are kept fully involved in any decisions about their child's needs and the provision they get. - Ensure that the relevant background information about pupils is collected, recorded, updated and disseminated. - Liaise with external agencies, usually as the key point of contact.

+- Manage the Learning Support Assistants (LSAs). - Advise and support other staff in the school.
 Contribute to the continuing professional development of staff, as appropriate. - Assist the Headteacher and governing board as necessary on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively.